TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 ## Secondary Data Gathering
 ---
 The data we have gathered so far seems very promising for exploration, however, we feel like it should be more grounded, literally.
-We wanted to connect each car being sold on Craiglist to a State and even a County.
+We wanted to connect each car being sold on Craigslist to a State and even a County.
 This would help us in our visualization and might give us some insights in our analysis.

-Before we look into how to bring the geographical data, we need to decide whether we think we should only use our initial 700,000 entries taken by the end of October, or to incorporate more recent entries from Craiglist that we were able to scrape at the beginning of November.
+Before we look into how to bring the geographical data, we need to decide whether we think we should only use our initial 700,000 entries taken by the end of October, or to incorporate more recent entries from Craigslist that we were able to scrape at the beginning of November.
 After some thinking, we've decided that it would not hurt to merge the data we've gathered between October and November.
 We started with 700,000 entries of vehicles being sold by late October and expanded to 1,700,000 by early November.
 However, this is not going to be an easy task.

 ### Merging Data
-We need to find out a way to merge the data, and to remove any duplicates that might had been on the website when we started our initial data collection and was still live on Craiglist by the time we did our second scraping.
+We need to find out a way to merge the data, and to remove any duplicates that might had been on the website when we started our initial data collection and was still live on Craigslist by the time we did our second scraping.
 Furthermore, we did not want to keep working on the data in its CSV format, but rather use SQL for and have a Database on disk until we're done with our data collection.
 We decided that the data can be saved as a db format using sqlite, and that we would make URL column a primary key since it is a unique field.
 Having the URL as a primary key helped us merge the data we scrapped in October and November without any duplicates.
 Alas, we have 1.7 million vehicles in our dataset.

 ### Finding Geographical Information
-As we beging, we assumed that our data having longitudes and latitudes would make this quest an easy one, but such is life.
+As we begin, we assumed that our data having longitudes and latitudes would make this quest an easy one, but such is life.
 First, we have to understand that our data at this point is very big, and that a simple API would not let us make 1.7 million calls, and then we have to also know that sqlite does not support concurrent tasks and would only allow one entry to be updated per database.

 We tried searching for any database that would provide us the State and the Country given that we pass in longitude and latitude, but all our efforts were not successful.
 At one point, we almost gave up on this task, especially that the kind of providers we could find were either unreliable or quite expensive.